 \subsection{3-way Text Entailment}

 Recognizing entailment in natural language is a straightforward application for fact verification.
-In this section, we aim to study how well a SoTA textual entailment model can be fine-tuned on the textual data pairs in Factify data set and perform as a three-way RTE task.
-This allows us to further assess and benchmark our proposed solution of combining two uni-modal models prediction into an ensemble model for final 5-way multi-modal entailment prediction.
+In this section, we aim to study how well a SoTA textual entailment model can be fine-tuned on the textual data pairs in Factify data set and then used in a three-way RTE task.
+This allows us to further assess and benchmark our proposed solution of combining two uni-modal models prediction into an ensemble model for final 5-way multimodal entailment prediction.

 \textbf{Pretrained transformer fine-tuning}: Pretrained transformer models \cite{devlin2018bert,liu2019roberta,radford2019language} have become the de facto models for a wide range of NLP tasks and provide SoTA results for RTE tasks\cite{gao2020making}.
 More specifically, in this work, we attempt to investigate \textit{how a pretrained model can learn to conduct RTE on the given dataset without utilizing hidden dataset bias}, \textit{how efficiently it can learn and generalise on the test set}.
 The problem is different from existing benchmark datasets (MultiNLI\cite{williams2018multi}, SNLI\cite{bowman2015large}, Adversarial-NLI\cite{nie2019adversarial}) mostly consisting of short sentences.
 Fact verification task requires to apply natural language inference (NLI) on long paragraphs or articles.
 As mentioned above, to simplify the problem, the practice of evidence sentence selection \cite{thorne2021evidence} that are commonly adopted in SoTA evidence-aware fact checking system are not included in our study.
 Thus, supported maximum sequence length and optimum document context size are two of key factors to be considered.